Syngenta: History

 Based in Basel, Switzerland, Syngenta was formed on 13 November 2000 by the merger of Novartis Agribusiness and AstraZeneca Agrochemicals.

 In 2004, Syngenta Seeds purchased Garst, the North American corn and soybean business of Advanta, as well as Golden Harvest Seeds.

 As of 2014, Syngenta's main competitors were Monsanto Company, BASF, Dow AgroSciences, Bayer CropScience and DuPont Pioneer.

 In 2014, Monsanto sought to acquire Syngenta for a reported $40 billion, but Syngenta rejected the offer.
 Since April 2015, Monsanto and Syngenta had been working with their investment banks Morgan Stanley and Goldman Sachs respectively on a deal.
 The U.S. Treasury tried to stop the deal for tax inversion.
 Syngenta's Board of Directors rejected an even better offer by Monsanto during August 2015, and Monsanto withdrew from the negotiations on 26 August.

 In February 2016, ChemChina, a Chinese state-owned enterprise, offered to purchase Syngenta for $43 billion (480 Swiss francs per share), a deal which the company "unanimously recommended to shareholders".
 In April 2017, the Federal Trade Commission, the Committee on Foreign Investment in the United States, and the European Commissioner for Competition approved of the acquisition.
 This was the largest takeover by a Chinese company to date, and it caused criticism.
 To secure approval, ChemChina agreed to divest from pesticide production of paraquat, abamectin, and chlorothalonil.
 The transaction closed on 26 June 2017.

 In the following years, several acquisitions were made to expand the business.
 In November 2017, Syngenta agreed to purchase Nidera from Cofco International.
 In March 2018, Syngenta announced plans to acquire Strider, a Brazilian agtech company.
 In July, Syngenta acquired Floranova, a flower and vegetable seeds breeder based in the UK.
 In September 2019, the company acquired all the assets of The Cropio Group, an agri-technology company.

 In June 2020, ChemChina transferred its entire agricultural business to the Syngenta Group, which now also includes Adama and the agricultural activities of Sinochem in addition to Syngenta.
 The Syngenta Group is a Chinese company with its management headquarters in Basel, Switzerland.

-At the end of 2020, Syngenta Group announced the acquisition of Valagro, a manufacturer of biological crop protection products headquartered in Atessa, Italy.
+At the end of 2020, Syngenta announced the acquisition of Valagro, a manufacturer of biological crop protection products headquartered in Atessa, Italy.
 The company continues to operate as an independent brand.